txstate-etc/dataloader-factory/README.md

 for efficiency (see the "Many-to-Many-Joined" section below).

 ### Options
-`registerOneToMany` accepts the following inputs:
+`registerOneToMany` accepts the following inputs.
+All of the *-to-many patterns accept the same options, except as noted in their section of the documentation.
 ```javascript
 {
   // accept arbitrary foreign keys and arbitrary arguments and return results